chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 -   We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
 As of now we support dedicate subnet for each AZ.
 -   We recommend to create a new vpc.
 And Bastion should be in the same VPC.
 -   Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`. \
-     Set these in `~/.aws/credentials` in Bastion Host:
+     Set these in `~/.aws/credentials` in Bastion Host or attach an IAM role on bastion host:

     ```bash
     sudo su -